bahrus/trans-render/newApproach.md

 }, target);
 ```

-doTuple custom  function (part of Array with first element a template means clone and append, continue transforming)
+doTuple custom  function (part of Array with first element a template means clone and append, continue transforming recursively)